Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: A review of the local existence theory

 where $i\in \{1,\dots,\ell\}$ and $\ell\geq 1$ is an integer.
 Here $u=(u_i)_{i=1}^{\ell}:[0,\infty)\times \O\times \Tor^d\to \R^\ell$ is the unknown process, $(w^n)_{n\geq 1}$ is a sequence of standard independent Brownian motion on the above mentioned filtered probability space and

-As explained in the Section \ref{s:intro}, $b_{n,i}^j$ models small scale transport effects.
-The $a^{j,k}_i$ take into account inhomogeneous conductivity and may also take into account the It\^o correction in case of Stratonovich noise.
+As explained in Section \ref{s:intro}, $b_{n,i}^j$ models small-scale transport effects.
+The $a^{j,k}_i$ take into account inhomogeneous conductivity and may also take into account the It\^o correction in the case of Stratonovich noise.
 Note that in the $i$-th equation there is no mixing in the diffusion terms $\div (a_i\cdot\nabla u_i)$ and $(b_{n,i}\cdot \nabla) u_i$, which is the usual assumption in reaction-diffusion systems.

 The following is the main assumption on the coefficients and nonlinearities. \begin{assumption} Let $d,\ell\geq 1$ be integers.
 We say that Assumption \ref{ass:reaction_diffusion_global}$(p,q,h,\s)$ holds if $q\in [2,\infty)$, $p\in [2,\infty)$, $h>1$, $\s\in [1, 2)$ and for all $i\in \{1,\dots,\ell \}$ the following hold: \begin{enumerate}[{\rm(1)}] \item For each $j,k\in \{1,\dots,d\}$, $\am^{j,k}_i:\R_+\times \O\times \Tor^d\to \R$, $b_{i}^j:=(\bm^{j}_{n,i})_{n\geq 1}:\R_+\times \O\times \Tor^d\to \ell^2$ are $\Progress\otimes \Borel(\Tor^d)$-measurable; \item There exist $N>0$ and $\alpha>\max\{\frac{d}{\rho},\s-1\}$ where $\rho \in [2,\infty)$ such that a.s.\ for all $t\in \R_+$ and $j,k\in \{1,\dots,d\}$,